isomerpages/mlaw-pdo/index.md

 permalink: /
-notification: "Starting from 1 April 2024, all active recipients of criminal defence aid will be prohibited from entering casinos, jackpot machine rooms and accessing Singapore Pools online betting accounts.
-Click here for more details. "
+notification: "Starting from 1 April 2024, all active recipients of criminal defence aid will be prohibited from entering casinos, jackpot machine rooms and accessing Singapore Pools online betting accounts. "
 sections:
   - hero:
       title: Public Defender's Office